 Dr Craig Manning

+I work in the group of David Weinkove looking at nematode/bacteria interactions.
 I was recently awarded funding from ICURe, an Innovation-to-Commercialisation programme, piloted by SETsquared and funded by HEFCE and Innovate UK.

 This funding will allow me to find out about how people outside my lab, both in academia and industry, use C.elegans and what questions they want to ask.
 With this information we will hopefuly be able to gauge how we could make our imaging rig an attractive solution.